StringEpsilon/PhpSerializerNET/README.md

 ## TODOs

 - Documentation.
 - Write better exceptions.
 - Check the compliance with the serialization format more closely while parsing.
 - Deduplicate some of the code, especially around the IConvertible handling.
 - Split off the tokenizer into it's own class.
 - General polish.

+And maybe publish to nuget?
+IDK.

+## Non-TODO:

+- Support for the object notation PHP has for the format.
+I simply don't need it.
+But if you do, please submit a PR.

 ## Why?